sergioburdisso/pyss3/docs/tutorials/topic_categorization-notebook.rst

 recognize important words, bigrams, and 3-grams **(\*)**.
-Additionally, we will name our model "topic\_categorization\_3grams" so that we can save it and load it later from the ``PySS3 Command Line`` to perform the hyperparameter optimization to find better hyperparameters values.
+Additionally, we will name our model "topic\_categorization\_3grams" so that we can save it and load it later from the ``PySS3 Command Line`` to perform the hyperparameter optimization to find better :ref:`hyperparameter <ss3-hyperparameter>` values.

 **(\*)** *If you're curious and want to know how this is actually done by SS3, read the paper "t-SS3: a text classifier with dynamic n-grams